Potsus/apotts.me/README.md

 - create a route with the project name as the directory pointing at the exposed docker service
 - (later on) create a static page with the site template and and iframe to the project
 - add the route to the static sitemap

+# Getting Started
+---

+first install docker

+# Notes
+---

+### Docker
+Dockerfiles are good for specifying exactly what one image should look like to docker docker-compose.yml is for composing multiple docker instances into a coherent app

+We're going to use a dockerfile for each project and then compose them all at once so we can bring the entire site up with `docker-compose up`

+The nginx docker image we are using also contains [NGINX Amplify](https://github.com/nginxinc/docker-nginx-amplify)

+in order to use this properly we need to set a couple of environment varaiables on startup, namely:
+- API_KEY: our amplify api key
+- AMPLIFY_IMAGENAME: a name for the instance in amplify, consider changing it for prod or to differentiate between instances

+### Nginx
+config files in the container are located in `/etc/nginx/` log files are at `/var/log/nginx/`

+The command to start nginx in `docker-compose.yml` will also substitute environment variables from `mysite.template`.
+I'm not sure if i'll need this yet, ssh keys?

+### Jekyll
+This is where all of my static files are generated.
+The generated files in `/Jekyll/_site` are mounted to the Nginx docker container in `docker-compose.yml` and can be modified.
+Running `bundle exec jekyll build --watch` from the jekyll directory will auto rebuild the site whenever changes are detected

+#### Attaching to an instance
+list all running docker instances with `docker ps` list all images using `docker images`

+you can attach to the stdout of a container using `docker attach` you can get a terminal in a running instance using `docker exec -it <container name> bash` where bash is the command to run on the container